hopeonesource/geospatial_posts/README.md

 ## FAQs

 ### Are we developing for both Drupal 7 and 8?
-yes, the plan would be to develop 2 versions of the module, with anything that is common between the two be located in a third module.
+yes, the plan would be to develop 2 versions of the feature, with anything that is common between the two be located in a common module.

 ### Is there an overall system diagram?
 https://docs.google.com/presentation/d/19ySapxChDHorljTLOP4pI5nmlQfstlNOHCR0pHGQeBk/edit?usp=sharing